Momma Interviews: Meet Tonya Rocker

 What do you do when you feel overwhelmed, overstretched, or less than?

-Working out, reading, taking one thing at a time.
+Work out, read, and take one thing at a time.
 I gave up trying to be the perfect, multitasking, mom/person a long time ago.

-I've been lucky that I haven't felt that from other parents from which I'm associated through my children's school, sports or other activities.
-Part of which was because I simply didn't have time to worry about what others thought.
-However, after getting a divorce from their father having to answer to him and members of his family was tough.
-They weren't in my home any longer, but seemed to make judgements about my choices for my children.
+I've been lucky that I haven't felt that from other parents with which I'm associated through my children's school, sports, or other activities.
+Part of this was because I simply didn't have time to worry about what others thought.
+However, after getting a divorce from their father having to answer to him and the members of his family was tough.
+They weren't in my home any longer but seemed to make judgments about my choices for my children.
 With that, coming to an understanding that "I'm doing the best I can" was all I could do.
 Looking back, I believe I could have been more open and less defensive.
 It may have made things smoother for everyone.

 What is the great lesson you've learned as a mom?

 That I can't control everything and that I absolutely did the best I could.
 Can I look back and see things I would have/should have done differently?
 For sure!!!
 Was I selfish at times?
 Definitely!!
 But I did the best I could with the information I had at the time.